opengeoedu/learn.opengeoedu.de/pages/05.Umgebungslaerm/01.vorlesung/docs.en.md

 ### Learning objectives

 Environmental noise is a very interesting topic for many spatial study courses.
-The following questions are to be expected in this module:
+The following questions are to be answered in this module:

 * What is noise?
 * How many people are affected by ambient environmental noise?